Keeping track of all the EBT information out there can be overwhelming. So, we’ve broken down all the basics in one handy guide.

 You can renew your benefits online with an Idalink account.

-If you’d rather renew in person, call your caseworker, local office (click on the “Regional Contact Information” tab), or the Idaho SNAP hotline (1-877-456-1233) to find out how.
+If you’d rather renew in person, visit your local office (click on the “Regional Contact Information” tab) or call the Idaho SNAP hotline (1-877-456-1233).

 If you can’t find your EBT card, call the Idaho EBT hotline as soon as you can: 1-888-432-4328.